lc446/CS610-Quake/README.md

 The server config is in \id1
 Maps need to be in: \id1\maps

-Once your files are placed where they need to be, navigate to the base directory where the DOCKERFILE is.
+Once your files are placed where they need to be, navigate to the base directory where the Dockerfile is.

 #### Build the image:
 ```